TarunNoone/my-configs/win_cmd_config.md

 PROMPT = `┌──(%username%㉿%computername%) - [ $p ] $_└─$+$g `

 ### How to Uninstall
-Delete the Env Variable.
+Delete the PROMPT Variable.
 Ez